-I hereby appoint Harry L. Goldsmith and Rebecca W. Ballou, and each of them, as proxies, with full power of substitution to vote all shares of common stock of AutoZone, Inc., which I would be entitled to vote at the Annual Meeting of AutoZone, Inc., to be held at the J. R. Hyde III Store Support Center, 123 South Front Street, Memphis, Tennessee, on Wednesday, December 14, 2011, at 8:30 a.m.
-CST, and at any adjournments, on items 1, 2, 3 and 4 as I have specified, and in their discretion on other matters as may come before the meeting.
+I hereby appoint Harry L. Goldsmith and Rebecca W. Ballou, and each of them, as proxies, with full power of substitution to vote all shares of common stock of AutoZone, Inc., which I would be entitled to vote at the Annual Meeting of AutoZone, Inc., to be held at the J. R. Hyde III Store Support Center, 123 South Front Street, Memphis, Tennessee, on Wednesday, December 12, 2012, at 8:30 a.m.
+CST, and at any adjournments, on items 1, 2 and 3 as I have specified, and in their discretion on other matters as may come before the meeting.

 This proxy when properly executed will be voted in the manner directed on the reverse side.
-If no direction is made, this proxy will be voted FOR the election of the directors nominated by the Board of Directors, FOR proposals 2 and 3 and TO conduct future advisory votes on executive compensation EVERY YEAR.
+If no direction is made, this proxy will be voted FOR the election of the directors nominated by the Board of Directors, and FOR proposals 2 and 3.